Skip to contents

 }

-The above material demonstrates how values passed in from R get propagated into population.hpp, where they are used in biologically relevant calculations.
-This, however, relies on population referencing the correct child class (eg. LogisticMaturity) even though it only calls the parent class (MaturityBase).
+The above material demonstrates how values passed in from R are propagated into population.hpp, where they are used in biologically relevant calculations.
+This, however, relies on population referencing the correct child class (e.g., LogisticMaturity) even though it only calls the parent class (MaturityBase).
 We defined the maturity_id in population for the specific logistic maturity module we wanted to use, population$SetMaturity(maturity$get_id()), but we still need to connect this ID with the actual module in memory.

-uint32_t is an unsigned integer (always positive)
+// uint32_t is an unsigned integer (always positive)

-The first component of the map is a uint32_t which
+// The first component of the map is a uint32_t which will be used to hold the

-maturity_models, that points to fims_popdy::MaturityBase
+// that points to fims_popdy::MaturityBase

 std::map<uint32_t, std::shared_ptr<fims_popdy::MaturityBase<Type> > >

-//over all defined maturity modules
+// defined maturity modules

 typedef typename std::map<uint32_t,